 Cancelled flights due to the Covid-19 pandemic raised a lot of dust and caused headaches for passengers all around the world.
 As a result, we received a large number of your inquiries to which we tried to offer the fastest and most accurate answers.
 Basically, most passengers wondered if their rights and options were the same when they wanted to cancel a flight under existing circumstances and when the flight was cancelled by the airline.
 That is why we have prepared a set of frequently asked questions and answered each of them.
 Now you can find them all in one place – below.

 Before we get to individual questions and answers, we would like to note that the two situations mentioned above are completely different from each other.
 Your rights and possibilities are completely different depending on which of the two groups you belong to.

-Most important thing you need to know is that, in case that an airline cancels a flight, passengers are protected and have the rights guranteed by the Regulation 261/2004.
+Most important thing you need to know is that, in case an airline cancels a flight, passengers are protected and have the rights guranteed by the Regulation 261/2004.

 However, when you decide to cancel your flight, the Regulation doesn’t apply.
 In this case, your rights/options will depend solely on the terms of your ticket.
 Moreover, it can also depend on the special rules issued by the airline in the circumstances of the Covid 19 pandemic.